How to become a GodParent!

 GodParents are a couple that volunteers to lead a group of students from their freshman year of high school up until they graduate.

 The goal of the GodParents is to welcome the students into their home and their family in order to give them a sense of belonging.

-They will be guiding the teens in their faith journey while being supported by the other GodParents, the parish priests, and the youth minister.
+They will be guiding the teens in their faith journey while being supported by the other GodParents and the parish priests.
 The GodParents will have 1-2 meetings a semester to foster a community and share experiences.
-The youth minister will visit each group a semester and is available to answer any questions.

 Although it is a big commitment to welcome a group of high schoolers into a home, it provides the couple and their family with something constant knowing that they get to have another part of the family joining them on Sunday evenings (or whatever day the group decides).
 If a couple has children, the students will love having them around as much as the children will love seeing them (not to mention that the students will be more than willing to babysit!).

 When push comes to shove, the amount of hours they will meet during the year is no more than 40.
 That’s less than two days!